Oahspe Study

 Admittedly, through the wear of time, many original details of the tales have been long lost or replaced with fabrications.
 Nevertheless through inspiration from the heavens, certain names and symbols survived through the generations, such as water, rainbow, boat, mountains, islands and more.
 And even storytelling inventions can represent aspects of original events as analogies and metaphors.
 For instance, the problem of a lack of mates is often dealt with by imaginative encounters that are often taboo outlawed unions.
 Such devices are no more than attempts to retain details in an easy to remember story form that can pass down from generation to generation.
 These tales now yield common references that we can now interpret in light of the new Kosmon revelations and discoveries.
 For the Oahspe account of the Flood see Book of Aph.

 Oahspe has revealed the events of the submergence of Pan and the subsequent landing of the various groups of boats in the five parts of the earth.
-The survivors remained together in small groups re-establishing their populations, and then for a short time some of them mixed with natives, called Druks.
+The survivors remained together in small groups re-establishing their populations, and then for a short time some of them mixed with natives, called Druks and Barbarians.
 Many of these natives were giants and had long life-spans, they had regressed to such a primitive state that they did not discern the taboo of incest, neither could they build homes nor plant food, living in burrows or caves, and most of them were even devoid of language.
-This union between the I'hin and the Druk produced the I'huan (proto-modern man) who had previously appeared some 40,000 years before present but had disappeared only 10,000 years later through retro-breeding back with the more primitive Druk (See The Common Ancestry of Humans).
+This union between the I'hin and the Druk produced the I'huan (proto-modern man) who had previously appeared some 40,000 years before present but had disappeared only 10,000 years later through retro-breeding back with the more primitive Druk (See The Common Ancestry of Modern Humans).
 The new post flood I'huans recognized and revered the I'hin but hated and slew the Druks.
 We see an example of these relationships in the analogous tale that follows:

 || Sedang (southern Mon-Khmer): Humans were once very plentiful and had long life-spans.
 Rice grains, when they matured, flew into homes on their own, and fish jumped from the water onto the grill.
 People became decadent and engaged in promiscuous sex.
 Yang ("heaven") became angered when he saw this.
 He sent Bok Glaih to make thunder and rain, causing a worldwide flood that drowned humanity.
 Only one woman, Xnghi, and a dog escaped on the highest peak of Ngoc Linh Mountain.
 One day the dog urinated on a spot where the woman had urinated earlier.
 Xnghi became pregnant and gave birth to a son.
 When the boy grew up, he asked who is father was, but Xnghi would not tell him.
 Once, though, the mother asked her son to take food to his father in the swidden.
 The son happily expected to see his father at last but found only the dog.
 The dog asked for the food; the son refused, saying it was for his father.
 The dog said, "I am your father."
 Thinking the dog was lying, the son beat it to death.
 When he told his mother about the incident, she said nothing.
 When the boy became a man, he wanted to marry.
 The mother said that, as there was nobody else, they would become husband and wife.
 (In another version, the mother had twins, a boy and a girl.
 They went in search of spouses, met each other in the dark and, not recognizing each other, slept together.)
 The mother gave birth to four sons and four daughters, who in time married among themselves..... ||